paluh/purescript-puxing-bob/README.md

 ## Component.purs

 This module implements simple component which can be embeded in your application and it will handle routing for you.
-This is not really composable approach, but is simple.
+This is not really composable approach, but it is simple.

 ### Overview